aviaril/obsidianBackup/Electronics/Coursework 2/Analock.md

  1.1 \times 47 \cdot10^3 \times 100\cdot 10^{-6} = 5.17s
 $$

+This worked as intended however I then realised that i did not actually have access ot a solenoid, I made the decision to design the circuitry needed to run a solenoid but replace this with a
 ## Subsystem 5???
 <span style="color:rgb(255, 192, 0)">display the number of tries remaining</span>